CLARKBENHAM/bolt/README.md

 EDIT3: See [Build.md](https://github.com/dblalock/bolt/blob/master/BUILD.md) for a working dockerfile that builds and runs Bolt, contributed by @mneilly.

-## An example Mithral implementation
+## An example Mithral implementation with Python Bindings
 ### Setup
 ```
 sudo docker build .  -t $USER/extension-script:latest